8n8/bigwebthing/README.md

 # Storing

-A user's data consists of a set of immutable messages.
+A user's data is a set of immutable messages.
 Messages can be added to the set but not removed.
 Messages are stored:

 1. in a local cache (indexedDB)
 2. on a cloud backup server